 *The birth of Anthony Crawford is celebrated on this date in 1865.
 He was a Black businessman.

-From Abbeville, South Carolina Anthony P. Crawford’s mother and father were Thomas Crawford and Phoebe Williams.
-His grandfather Charles Crawford, born in 1780 in survived the Middle Passage.
-He had three brother and three sisters, Sanders Crawford, Andrew Crawford, Jackson Crawford, Fanny Downs, Sina Aiken and Rebecca Richey.
-His family was owned by Ben and Rebecca Crawford, white-Americans in Abbeville, South Carolina before emancipation.
-He walked 14 miles roundtrip to and from school each day and proved to be quite a scholar.
-When Anthony finished school, he was a laborer for Ben Crawford until Thomas Crawford, Anthony’s father, died in 1893 and deeded some land to Anthony, who was the only one of nine siblings able to sign his own name.
+From Abbeville, South Carolina, Anthony P. Crawford’s mother, and father were Thomas Crawford and Phoebe Williams.
+His grandfather Charles Crawford, born in 1780, survived the Middle Passage.
+He had three brothers and three sisters, Sanders Crawford, Andrew Crawford, Jackson Crawford, Fanny Downs, Sina Aiken, and Rebecca Richey.
+His family was owned by Ben and Rebecca Crawford, white Americans in Abbeville, South Carolina, before emancipation.
+He walked 14 miles roundtrip to and from school daily and proved quite a scholar.
+When Anthony finished school, he was a laborer for Ben Crawford until Thomas Crawford, Anthony’s father, died in 1893 and deeded some land to Anthony, the only nine siblings able to sign his name.

-Andy, (as he was known), had 13 children, all of whom lived on his land with their spouses and children.
+Andy (as he was known) had 13 children, all of whom lived on his land with their spouses and children.
 He built a school on his land for the Black children of Abbeville and also held an office with the Masons of South Carolina.
 He was for 19 years secretary and chief financial prop of Chapel AME Church.
 In October of 1894, he was Assistant Marshall of a grand parade in which some 1,500 to 2,000 persons assembled by trades.
 Black US Congressman George W. Murray was the guest speaker.
-In August of 1888, the local newspaper reported that he sold 3 wagons of splendid melons and finds there is as much money in them as cotton.
+In August of 1888, the local newspaper reported that he sold three wagons of splendid melons and finds as much money in them as cotton.
 I

-In 2005, the 109th Congress of the United States Senate passed Resolution 39,which was a formal apology to African Americans for Congress's failure to pass any kind of anti-lynching legislation despite over 200 anti-lynching bills having been introduced to Congress at that time.
-The resolution was issued before the descendants of Anthony Crawford, among other surviving descendants of lynching victims, and marked the first occasion that Congress had apologized to African Americans for any reason, whereas Congress had in the past apologized to other ethnic groups (e.g. Japanese-Americans) for the actions of the United States.
+In 2005, the 109th Congress of the United States Senate passed Resolution 39, which was a formal apology to African Americans for Congress's failure to pass any kind of anti-lynching legislation despite over 200 anti-lynching bills having been introduced to Congress at that time.
+The resolution was issued before the descendants of Anthony Crawford, among other surviving descendants of lynching victims.
+It marked the first occasion that Congress had apologized to African Americans for any reason.
+In contrast, Congress had in the past apologized to other ethnic groups (e.g., Japanese-Americans) for the actions of the United States.